michkles/javascript-module-pattern-workshop/README.md

 ### High level goal for the week

-At a high level, this week is about building an effective process for researching, understanding and using new technologies?
+At a high level, this week is about learning to write a frontend, single page app using only pure JavaScript.

-In this workshop, you'll practice one part of this: investigating how a design pattern solves a problem.
-Specifically: investigating how the module pattern encapsulates (and shares) code.
+In this workshop, you'll practice one part of this: encapsulating and sharing your modules in an idiomatic way.

 ### Learning objectives

 1. Describe the module pattern as a way to encapsulate and share code.
 2. Explain how the module pattern makes some code available and hides other code.
-3. Use the module pattern in your code.
+3. Write code using the module pattern.

 ### Investigate how the module pattern works (30 mins)